sjmikler/progress-table/integrations.md

 # Integrations

 Progress Table is not tied up to any specific deep learning framework.
-Thanks to it, it's lightweight and easy to use.

-You can easily integrate it with your code.
+Because of it, it's lightweight and minimal.
+You can still easily integrate it with your code and your favourite framework.
 Below you will find examples of how to do this.

 # PyTorch

 This is an example of a simple custom training loop in PyTorch.
+We present two versions: without and with Progress Bar.

 ### Without Progress Table

-Manual logging is often overlooked and done in haste.
+Manual logging is often done in haste.
 It can look like this:

 ```python
 ...